darmie/KaaL/docs/COMPONENT_DISCOVERY.md

 ## Component Manifest Format

-Components are defined in `runtime/root-task/components.toml`:
+Components are defined in **`components.toml` at the PROJECT ROOT** for developer convenience.

+**Location**: `PROJECT_ROOT/components.toml` (NOT in `runtime/` or `kernel/`)

+This allows developers to easily discover and configure system components without navigating internal directories.
+The manifest is automatically embedded at build time.

 ```toml
 [[component]]